-Just recently, former Tour de France and Giro d’Italia champion, Egan Bernal posted a video on Instagram on how he’s performing 30-30 intervals for 10 minutes.
+On Instagram, former Tour de France and Giro d’Italia champion, Egan Bernal posted a video about doing 30-30 intervals.

 We often read that short intervals of alternating intensities improve performance and they’re en vogue nowadays.
 But we often miss the underlying process that happens and with that in mind, certain caveats of high-intensity intervals are neglected.